timothystorm/blackboard/abseil/README.md

-# Smash
+# Abseil
-Used to test GEN proxies by smashing them with multiple threads.
+Used to performance test java projects or tasks.

 For help execute...